Why Use A Database?

 - Communication Source (Ebsco)Communication, linguistics, rhetoric and discourse, speech-language pathology, media studies.
 References to or full text of journal and magazine articles, books, and book reviews.

 - ERIC (Education; Ebsco)Sponsored by the U.S. Department of Education.
-References to or full text of journal articles and research reports (ERIC Documents).
+References to or full text of journal articles and research reports, which are generally not peer reviewed (ERIC Documents).

 - ProQuest One Business (formerly ABI/INFORM)Focus is on business and management topics, but includes many other subjects as well.
 References to or full text of journal, magazine, and newspaper articles, books, videos, company reports, and more.